Steinerghost/C-Bash-Programs/hw1/README.md

 If files return an error, windows machines can try $dos2unix filename Make sure that the matrix file has execution permission using chmod +x matrix

+The file "p1gradingscipt" can be run as a test suite